OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

 LDAP Auth drivers are able to connect to Active Directory.
 You will need:

--  Active Directory server with support for simple user/password authentication.
+-  An Active Directory server with support for simple user/password authentication.
--  User with read permissions in the Active Directory user's tree.
+-  A user with read permissions in the Active Directory users tree.

 You will need to change the following values in the configuration file (``/etc/one/auth/ldap_auth.conf``):

--  ``:user``: the Active Directory user with read permissions in the user's tree plus the domain.
+-  ``:user``: the Active Directory user with read permissions in the users tree plus the domain.
 For example for user **Administrator** at domain **win.opennebula.org** you specify it as ``Administrator@win.opennebula.org``
 -  ``:password``: password of this user
 -  ``:host``: hostname or IP of the Domain Controller
 -  ``:base``: base DN to search for users.
-You need to decompose the full domain name and use each part as DN component.
+You need to decompose the full domain name and use each part as a DN component.
 Example, for ``win.opennebula.org`` you will get the base DN: DN=win,DN=opennebula,DN=org
 -  ``:user_field``: set it to ``sAMAccountName``

 .. _ldap_group_mapping: